jeleal/AWSCognito-Amplify-IOS/README.md

 pod install --repo-update
 ```

-2 - Open AWSCognito-Ampliy-IOS.xcworkspace in Xcode
+2 - Open the project in Xcode
 ```bash
 xed .
 ```